Learn More about Member Benefits

 With our media partners, we'll have a workable budget in your region.
 Although fundraising goals have been established to provide a foundational budget, we'll carefully evaluate options depending on the actual funds raised.

 How did the contribution ask across the nation and through our League get determined?

 Through discussions with our media firm about viable advertising budgets we are able to determine the ask amount for each region and credit union.

 When should I pledge and plan to submit payment?

 We welcome your commitment at any time but are working from calendar year advertising planning so pledges that match that are preferred.
 Pledges are important to initiate and continue media planning in your region.
 We are closely coordinating with your league on these details.

 Are credit unions expected to take from existing marketing budgets to fund this effort?

+No!
 The campaign is intended to complement existing credit union marketing.
-It's recommended that the contributions be in addition to existing marketing spends.
-Credit unions still need to deploy their great marketing.
-Open Your Eyes to a Credit Union helps eliminate the need to educate consumers that they can join and that being local is a negative by demonstrating the strength of our industry.
+Contributions should be in addition to existing marketing budgets.
+Credit unions still need to deploy their great marketing in their areas.

 Can we co-brand the collateral?